jasonprogrammer/pdbpp/README.md

   ```

 ## License
-This code is adapted from the Python code base (from pdb.py), license [here](https://www.python.org/download/releases/3.4.0/license/).
-There is also code from the PDB++ project (license shown as BSD [here](https://pypi.python.org/pypi/pdbpp/).
+This code is adapted from:
+1. The Python code base (from pdb.py), license [here](https://www.python.org/download/releases/3.4.0/license/).
+2. The PDB++ project (license shown as BSD [here](https://pypi.python.org/pypi/pdbpp/).

 Any code I've written/modified I release under the MIT and/or BSD license.